Rajwinder-Singh-19/Major_Project_Formula1_Aerodynamics/README.md

-# High Perfomance Aerodynamic Design of a Formula 1 Car Based on 2026 FIA Regulations - A CFD Based Approach
+# High-Performance Aerodynamic Design of a Formula 1 Vehicle: A CFD-Based Approach Based On The 2026 FIA Regulations
 ![Streamlines over Pressure 1](https://github.com/user-attachments/assets/c47a8cdd-3003-4411-9ca2-6b7f634a20ad)

 This repository contains the work done for the **Final Year Project** focused on the **Aerodynamic Design of an F1 Car** based on the 2026 Formula 1 regulations.
 The project uses advanced **CFD (Computational Fluid Dynamics)** simulations to optimize the aerodynamic performance of a Formula 1 car.